emberjs/ember-rails/README.md

 bundle exec rails generate ember
 ```

-To fetch the latest builds of ember and ember-data:
+Optioanlly you can fetch the latest builds of ember and ember-data:
 ```shell
 bundle exec rails generate ember:install --head
 ```